 Icon PhD Program

 The Berlin School of Economics PhD Program provides outstanding doctoral students with a vibrant, intensively networked research community.
 The program develops the students’ talents in a unique combination of a high-level, academic research environment together with applied, policy-oriented research opportunities.
 Students receive state-of-the-art coursework training and can select from a wide array of specializations.
-For each specialization, a professional research environment is provided by Berlin’s universities and economic research institutes.
+For each specialization, a professional research environment is provided by the universities and economic research institutes participating in the Berlin School of Economics.

 Program structure and curriculum